Shyam7705/Ilara-Ecommerce/README.md

 - Update these arrays to modify product listings

 ### Chatbot Configuration
-Chatbot API key is configured in `src/components/Chatbot/Chatbot.js`:
-- Update `GEMINI_API_KEY` with your Google Gemini API key
+The chatbot now calls a secure backend endpoint and does not store any API keys in the frontend:
+- Backend endpoint: `/api/gemini-chat`
+- All Gemini requests are routed through the backend for security
-- Modify `getWebsiteContext()` to update chatbot knowledge
+- Update `getWebsiteContext()` in `src/components/Chatbot/Chatbot.js` to adjust chatbot knowledge

 ## 📝 Scripts